wultra/powerauth-crypto/docs/Basic-definitions.md

 Keys are derived from an original secret using hierarchical string labels to guarantee that derived keys are never reused for different purposes.

-Keys are never reused for multiple purposes; each derived key has a unique label.

 The following method is used to derive a key from original secret value:

 ```java